 This type of money transfer allows users to send funds between personal accounts in conjunction with their email and online banking.
 The service is considered secure as recipients are notified of the incoming money transfer exclusively through email.
 Although each party is sent an email notification, the money is actually delivered via traditional fund transfer networks used by banks, making this a safe and secure process.
 It is only the instructions, which outline how to deposit and retrieve the funds, that are sent via email.
 The money is sent separately.

 Step 1.
 Log into your online banking, selecting the “send money” via email money transfer (EMT or Interac E-Transfer) and the account you want to transfer from.

 Step 2.
 Choose the recipient from your existing contacts or enter their email address, followed by the amount you want to send them.

 Step 3.
-Enter a security code or question.
+Enter a security code or answer a question.
 If the recipient has auto-deposit enabled, you will skip this step.

 Step 4.
 Write a message, referencing the reason for this email money transfer.